Best Overall Women's All-Mountain Snowboard

 .
 The blunted nose changes the boards first contact point with the snow, which takes away the "plowing effect" of pushing through powder.
 This provides a smoother, faster ride through even the deepest powder.
 While the Twin Sister's Power wood core offers enough torsional flex to play around with, this board can bomb with the best of 'em.
 The Twin Sister scored our only perfect 10/10 in edge hold, even beating out the ultra-sturdy Never Summer Aura

 (9/10) in tough, windblown terrain.
 Magnetraction edge tech provides unparalleled hold in even the iciest conditions, cutting through crust like a knife.
 The Twin Sister has an updated Master Wood core for the 2017 season, giving it even more power than ever before.
 Perfect for big carves and powder lines, the Twin Sister is a freerider's dream come true.

-Read full review: Jones Twin Sister
+Read review: Jones Twin Sister

 Why All-Mountain Snowboards?